-The proposed schemes in the rdWRMP19 under Dry Year Annual Average (DYAA) and Dry Year Critical Period (DCYP) are set out below in Table 6.1, organised according to WRZ.
+The proposed schemes in the fWRMP19 (Expected Future) under Dry Year Annual Average (DYAA) and Dry Year Critical Period (DCYP) are set out below in Table 6.1, organised according to WRZ.
 The supply and demand management schemes are expected to deliver enough additional water to meet predicted demand until 2079/80.
-Figures 6.1 and 6.2 show the location and spatial extent of supply-side options proposed under rdWRMP19 DYCP, which includes all those supply-side options under the DYAA.
+Figures 6.1 and 6.2 show the location and spatial extent of supply-side options proposed under fWRMP19 (Expected Future DYCP), which includes all those supply-side options under the DYAA.